nautobot/nautobot/nautobot/docs/docker/index.md

 The following tags are available:

-* `vX.Y.Z` these images are built with the same baseline as the released Python packages based on the default python version (3.7) docker container
+* `vX.Y.Z` these images are built with the same baseline as the released Python packages based on the default python version (3.6) docker container
-* `latest` these images are built from the latest code in the main branch (should be the latest released version) based on the default python version (3.7) docker container
+* `latest` these images are built from the latest code in the main branch (should be the latest released version) based on the default python version (3.6) docker container
 * `vX.Y.Z-py${PYTHON_VER}` these images are built with the same baseline as the released Python packages based on the python version ($PYTHON_VER) docker container
 * `latest-py${PYTHON_VER}` these images are built from the latest code in the main branch (should be the latest released version) based on the python version ($PYTHON_VER) docker container
-* `develop-latest` these images are built from the latest code in the develop branch on each commit based on the default python version (3.7) docker container
+* `develop-latest` these images are built from the latest code in the develop branch on each commit based on the default python version (3.6) docker container
-* `develop-${GIT_SHA:0:7}-$(date +%s)` tags for each commit to the develop branch based on the default python version (3.7) docker container
+* `develop-${GIT_SHA:0:7}-$(date +%s)` tags for each commit to the develop branch based on the default python version (3.6) docker container
 * `develop-latest-py${PYTHON_VER}` these images are built from the latest code in the develop branch on each commit based on the python version ($PYTHON_VER) docker container
 * `develop-${GIT_SHA:0:7}-$(date +%s)-py${PYTHON_VER}` tags for each commit to the develop branch based on the python version ($PYTHON_VER) docker container

+Currently images are pushed for the following python versions:

+* 3.6
 ## Getting Started

 Nautobot requires a Postgres database and Redis cache before it will start, because of this the quickest and easiest way to get Nautobot running is with docker-compose.
 Please see the docker-compose deployment repository for more information.